AdobeDocs/commerce-operations.en/help/configuration/cache/config-varnish-server.md

    >[!INFO]
    >
-   >  If Varnish and Apache are running on the same host, we recommend you use an IP address or hostname and not `localhost`.
+   >If Varnish and Apache are running on the same host, Adobe recommends that you use an IP address or hostname and not `localhost`.

 1. Save your changes to `default.vcl` and exit the text editor.